SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.c.1 Indicator of food price anomalies

-This target is interpreted to cover research about preventing price volatility in food/agriculture, and about stable food commodity markets.
-It consists of two phrases, where the basic structure is *action + volatility/stability + agricultural markets/prices*.
+This target is interpreted to cover research about preventing price volatility in food/agriculture, and about ensuring stable food commodity markets.
+The basic structure is *action + volatility/stability + agricultural markets/prices*.

 #### Phrase 1: